jyablonski/doqs/src/content/docs/architecture/nba_project.md

 - **AWS Step Functions** orchestrate the daily pipeline (Ingestion → dbt → ML).
 - Originally used **EventBridge** but upgraded for more robust orchestration.
-- Considered **Apache Airflow**, but opted for Step Functions due to cost-efficiency.
+- **Apache Airflow** would be preferred, but opted for Step Functions due to cost-efficiency.

 ---